indigo-astronomy/indigo/indigo_drivers/focuser_asi/README.md

 ## Status: Under Development

-Driver is developed without access to the phisical hardware.
+Driver is developed and tested with:
+* ASI EAF